El-Arise/Microsoft-Fabric/DP-700/Use Activator in Microsoft Fabric/README.md

-📘 Microsoft Fabric – Learning Repository
+📘 MICROSOFT FABRIC – Implement Real-Time Intelligence with Microsoft Fabric

-Welcome to my Microsoft Fabric Learning Repository, created as part of the DataChallenge Program with Poshem Technologies Institute.

-This space documents my hands‑on journey through Microsoft Learn as I explore Microsoft Fabric — Microsoft’s unified analytics platform designed for modern data engineering.

-This repository will include my notes, exercises, and screenshots of completed Microsoft Learn modules and labs, showcasing my progress and practical understanding of Fabric’s capabilities.
+This folder contains my work for the Use Activator in the Microsoft Fabric module.
+It is also part of the Implement Real‑Time Intelligence with Microsoft Fabric learning path.
+It focuses on detecting important events in live data and automatically triggering actions.

+What Activator is:

+Activator is Microsoft Fabric’s event detection engine.
+It watches your real‑time data and reacts when certain conditions are met — like sending alerts or starting automated workflows.

+    Think of it like a smart security system:
+    - It monitors what’s happening.
+    - It checks for specific conditions.
+    - It takes action instantly.

+This learning module introduces how Activator helps you in Microsoft Fabric.

-🎯 Learning Objectives
+🎯 LEARNING OBJECTIVES

-This repository supports my learning in:

-🤝 Contributing

-This repository is part of my personal learning journey, but suggestions and improvements are always welcome.

-Feel free to open an issue or submit a pull request.
+1. Define data objects and properties

+   What you want to monitor — like packages, sensors, or transactions.

+2. Create rules

+   Conditions that tell Activator when to react.

+4. Configure actions

+   What should happen when a rule is triggered — email, Teams message, workflow, etc.

+LEARNING PROGRESS

+This folder includes screenshots of:
+- Completed Microsoft Learn modules

+- Hands‑on labs

+- PySpark results

+These show my progress through the full learning path.

     🙏 Acknowledgement